 After they have had their first litter, older Chihuahuas tend to give birth to larger litters of five to six puppies.
-Most Chis tend to have their largest litters the third or the fourth time they get pregnant, after which the litter size gets smaller again.
+Most Chis tend to have their largest litter the third or the fourth time they get pregnant, after which the litter size gets smaller again.

 The biggest issue with a larger Chihuahua litter is that both the mom and the puppies can experience health complications.

-This doesn’t always happen; however, with larger litters there is always a chance that one or several puppies will be underweight and weaker than the rest.
+This doesn’t always happen; however, with larger litters, there is always a chance that one or several puppies will be underweight and weaker than the rest.

 These puppies need additional help and support from the mother and may sometimes have trouble getting enough milk and nutrition from the mom.
 In this case, you as an owner will have to bottle feed and nurse the puppy to its full strength to help it grow and develop properly.

-Please note, while small litters are the norm when it comes to such a tiny breed as a Chihuahua, there have been cases of surprisingly large litters.
+Please note, that while small litters are the norm when it comes to such a tiny breed as a Chihuahua, there have been cases of surprisingly large litters.

 A Kansas Chihuahua gave birth to 11 healthy puppies, breaking the Guinness World Record for the number of puppies born in a Chihuahua litter.